 Everything feels against something

-or for something, or feels numb,
+or for something,

 or feels jumpy-jerky and wavy.